rikudoukarthik/rikudou/content/kartrix/Vehicle register/index.md

 {{< panel name="Vehicle leaderboard" >}}

 <table>
-<caption>Table 2: Leaderboard of own vehicles I have driven, based on total distance driven.
+<caption>Table 2: Leaderboard of own vehicles I have driven, based on total distance driven (km).
 Ranking priority is higher for logged distance than for total, owing to the uncertainty associated with approximation.</caption>
  <thead>
   <tr>
    <th style="text-align:right;"> Rank </th>